johnsonm/hanoi/README.md

 ### Modifications

-As designed, this set barely fits on the 270mm-long bed of my printer, so if you do not have 270mm in at least one axis you may have to modify this.
-You can try printing the disks separately and printing the base across the diagonal.
-The easiest way is probably to separate the pieces in the slicer and re-arrange them there until they fit your printer.

 While this set is designed to work for disk thickness down to 3mm, in practice even the 5mm default thickness is about as thin as is comfortable to manipulate.
 Because this set is